thomasthorsen/toks/README.md

  * Pawn
  * Vala

-Please note that this is a project currently under heavy development, and not everything will work the way it is supposed to and some features still need to be implemented, and testing is very limited.
-There are absolutely no guarantees as far as backward compatibility is concerned at this point in time.
-Future plans include implementing a database format for storing the identified tokens for quick retrieval.
-The goal is to make it easy and fast to use it from other tools such as editors and IDE's for code navigation.
+Please note that this is a project currently under development, but in a very usable state.
+There are no guarantees as far as backward compatibility is concerned at this point in time though.

 Building